NiftySoft/example-spring-data-jpa/README.md

 Very simple demo explainatory demo exhibiting some of the basics of Spring Data JPA, and demonstrating a way to expose multiple views of the same model.

+For more details, see [the official Spring examples](https://github.com/spring-projects/spring-data-examples).

 #### Widgets, Sprockets, and Categories
 The data model is excessively simple, yet ridiculously abstract.
 The point of this is to focus on the features provided by Spring Data
 JPA / Spring Boot, rather than the details of the application.